ubernostrum/django-registration/docs/settings.rst

 .. data:: REGISTRATION_SALT

-   A ``str`` used as an additional "salt" in the process of generating signed activation keys.
+   A :class:`str` used as an additional "salt" in the process of generating signed activation keys.

-   This setting is optional, and a default of ``"registration"`` will be used if not specified.
+   This setting is optional, and a default of `"registration"` will be used if not specified.
 The value of this setting does not need to be kept secret; see :ref:`the note about this salt value and security <salt-security>` for details.